Spectroscopy

 Module description

-This module covers the basic principles of a wide range of different spectroscopic techniques and their application to the determination of complex processes occurring in materials.
+In this module we cover the basic principles of a wide range of different spectroscopic techniques and their application to the determination of complex processes occurring in materials.
 The lectures and practicals will cover sample preparation and optimising experimental parameters to ensure good measurements.
-The module will also focus on spectral interpretation and case studies involving application of these techniques.
+We will also focus on spectral interpretation and case studies involving application of these techniques.

 Learning objectives